CartoDB/carto-vl/docs/guides/03-expressions.md

 #### String

 This is the equivalent to the *JavaScript string* type, e.g. `'a'`, `"b"`.
-They are used to define lists of categories.
+They could be used to define lists of categories.

 ```js
 const viz = new carto.Viz(`